 ED 103 HUMAN RELATIONS FOR TEACHERS is an interaction laboratory course designed to help students improve their interpersonal relationship skills and acquire competence in facilitating human relations activities in the classroom.
 Students will examine their attitudes and values toward and improve their techniques in working with students, parents, colleagues, and community and minority groups.
 This course introduces human relations component to education majors and includes a field experience component.
+Students must register for ED 212 concurrently with this course.
 3 credits.

 ED 200: UDS SEMINAR is a seminar for education majors who have obtained or are working toward obtaining Upper Division Status (UDS).
 UDS seminar orients students to required content knowledge exam, pre-student teaching, and completing degree requirements.
-Students should register for ED 200 during their junior year.
+Students should register for ED 200 during the semester in which they plan to complete Portfolio II and apply for UDS.
 Prerequisites: 60 or more credits, passed ED 100, and have obtained official admittance into the School of Education.
 0 credits.